Or, why after much reading, questioning, deliberation, and discussion we are not actually doing much preparation.

 Our first quest is to better understand what a No Deal Brexit means for our business.
 Firstly, a little background.

-Having read the 500+ pages of the (but now deemed to have failed) Withdrawal Agreement – ‘aka Theresa May’s deal’; from a digital business perspective not much changed vis-a-vis being in the EU.
+Having read the 500+ pages of the (but now deemed to have failed) Withdrawal Agreement – ‘aka Theresa May’s deal’; from a digital business perspective not much has changed vis-a-vis being in the EU.
 It was acceptable as it covered the key elements and maintained the status quo.

 Ideally, our business needs to have some solid foundations to make sound and informed decisions.
 The premise for this exercise is to put these foundations down, so as to make the best decision possible with the information available.